 This traditional Chinese sweet soup recipe is made with black sesame seeds and is rumored to help prevent gray hair.
 It is eaten warm after meals as a dessert or as a mid-afternoon snack and, of course, at dim sum.
 It's especially popular in Hong Kong and southern China.

 Feel free to use Chinese rock sugar (available at Asian markets) instead of granulated sugar if desired.

 While the soup is delicious on its own, for an added touch, it can be garnished with crushed nuts, shredded coconut, or softened chopped Chinese dates.

 - 7 cups water

-2. Toast the black sesame seeds in a frying pan on medium low heat for 1 - 2 minutes, until they are fragrant and the pan begins to smoke.
+- Toast the black sesame seeds in a frying pan on medium-low heat for 1 to 2 minutes until they are fragrant and the pan begins to smoke.
 Remove and cool.

-3. Drain the rice and add to a blender with 3 cups water.
+- Drain the rice and add to a blender with 3 cups of the water.
 Blend until smooth.
 Remove and clean out the blender.

-6. In a large saucepan, bring the mixture to a boil with 3 1/2 cups water and the sugar.
-As soon as it starts to boil, turn the heat down to low and cook until the mixture thickens, stirring constantly (5 – 8 minutes).
-Note: Be sure to stir constantly or there will be splattering and the pot may burn.
-Add boiling water to the soup as desired, depending on how thick or thin you want the soup.
-Serve warm.
+- In a large saucepan, bring the mixture to a boil with the remaining 3 1/2 cups of water and the sugar.
+As soon as it starts to boil, turn the heat down to low and cook until the mixture thickens, stirring constantly (5 to 8 minutes).